 After a petition is submitted to and reviewed by TTB, the agency will issue an administrative approval if the grape variety is approved.
 Effectively, this means that TTB will approve labels that use the grape variety name, but such approvals are valid for labels used in the U.S. market and do not imply that such names are acceptable in other countries.
 Further, after issuing its administrative approval, TTB will propose rulemaking by publishing a notice in the Federal Register to add the grape variety name to the list of approved grape variety names that appear in 27 CFR 4.91.
 This process invites the public to comment on whether the administratively approved grape variety should be recognized as an approved grape variety in 27 CFR 4.91.
 Public comment may or may not influence the agency to approve the variety.
 An interesting point to consider is TTB may ask for public comment on varieties whose petitions the Agency denied.

 After completing the rulemaking process, should the Agency decide for any reason not to add the grape name to the approved list, any final rulemaking action will supersede its administrative approval.

 The above outlines the process for gaining administrative approval of a new grape variety.
 One of my most recent tasks was to assist a client with obtaining TTB approval of a grape variety for use on American wines by submitting a petition to TTB.
 The process was a great reminder of TTB’s administrative procedures, and was also a good way to put both law and industry knowledge to work.

-For more information on wine or alcohol law, labeling, or trademark, please contact Lindsey Zahn.
+For more information on wine or alcohol law, or submitting a varietal petition to TTB, please contact Lindsey Zahn.